 Bose's compact speaker is worth a place in your home – or your garden.
 It offers 360-degree sound and has a Party Mode, allowing you to hook-up two Revolve speakers to play in stereo.
 The IPX4 rating means it's splash-proof, not waterproof, so it's best suited to picnics rather than pool parties.

 The intuitive controls are a dream to use, with a dedicated button to access your smartphone's voice assistant.
 Despite it's diminutive size, the Smartlink Revolve delivers a good punch of bass and impressive, room-filling sound.
 It could be crisper at the top end, but that's our only criticism.

 Dali has an excellent track record when it comes to producing weighty, virtuoso speakers (this 'portable' model tips the scales at 1.1kg).
 With a marathon battery life and sublime dynamics, the Katch is aimed at sophisticated soirees rather than pork pie-fuelled picnics.

 An EQ button lets you switch between two placement profiles: one for freestanding play, the other for a flat surface.
 It's not cheap – but its power and sonic ability are hard to match.

 Read the full review: Dali Katch

-The GO 2 will appeal to style hounds as it comes in a range of 12 vibrant colours.
+The Go 2 will appeal to style hounds as it comes in a range of 12 vibrant colours.
 Despite the ultra-low price tag, it's rated IPX7 waterproof.
-Sure, bass levels are limited due to its dimension, but you can still expect decent sound quality with plenty of definition.
+Sure, bass levels are limited due to its dimensions, but you can still expect decent sound quality with plenty of definition.

 Read the full review: JBL Go 2